ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

        TCP1=(TCPIP,,DNS,65535),

-During Virtel startup, the following messages will appear in the Virtel log:
+During Virtel integration, the following messages will appear in the Virtel log:

 ::